CD30 CAR-T Cell Therapy

 We are testing this approach in our TT16 Phase 1 clinical trial in United States, where we combine HER2-CAR-T cells and binary oncolytic virus therapy to target HER2-positive solid tumors.This study is being conducted in partnership with Baylor College of Medicine.

-The facility is being developed to be in compliance with current Good-Manufacturing-Practice (cGMP) guidelines from the U.S. Food and Drug Administration, European Medicines Agency and other key regulators in Asia.
+Now fully qualified, the facility has been developed to meet product registration requirements from the U.S. Food and Drug Administration, European Medicines Agency and other key regulators in Asia.